 This entry is intended to provide employers with useful advice on current employment law.
-Employment law is a complex area and is a minefield for employers.
+Employment law is a complex area and can be minefield for employers.

 Business owners are often uncertain about, or even oblivious to, employment regulations and therefore can place themselves at risk from potential tribunal claims.
 Many employers end up paying huge amounts of unnecessary compensation owning to a lack of knowledge or effective handling of procedures.